theobio/p5-Bio-SeqWare-Uploads-CgHub-Fastq/README.md

 A CGHUB-FASTQ upload record is a rerun candidate if upload.status contains 'fail', upload.external\_status is 'live' and upload.tstmp is more than
-\--rerunWait days ago.
+\--rerunWait hours ago.
 If selected, it will have its status changed to 'rerun\_running'.
 If rerun fails, the status will be changed to 'rerun\_failed\_<error\_tag>'.
 Note that failed reruns will themselves automatically be rerun after waiting.
 In-process samples will not be selected